Research into the History of Epping Industria in Cape Town is ongoing. As a result, we welcome new facts and images.

 The nearby Athlone Power Station was completed in the early 1960’s.

 With the availability of power and the popularity of Cape Town Market, industrial businesses began to flourish.
-In the mid to late 1960’s Epping Industria expanded dramatically.
+In the mid to late 1960’s Epping Industria expanded.

-In the modern era, Epping is extremely central and conveniently accessed to all parts of Cape Town.
+In the modern era, Epping is central and accessed to all parts of Cape Town.
 There are numerous benefits to locating one’s business in Epping Industria in current time.
 As a result, many companies, large and small, prefer this central location for their businesses.
 Investors are very happy to invest in industrial property in Epping.
 In addition, property values and industrial rentals are stable and provide a solid growth.
 Epping is strategically placed between the N1 and N2, the 2 main arterial roads through greater Cape Town.
 Epping is further located on the N7 (Jakes Gerwel Drive – previously known as Vanguard Drive) which links the N1 and N2 in a north-south direction.
 As Cape Town expands, the original planners of Epping can be proud that they initiated a suburb that has lasted many decades and one that will cater for the needs us industrialists for many more decades.